• Skip to primary navigation

 Jump to Recipe Print Recipe

 I created this nutrient-dense recipe when we were living in Kenya.
-I didn't have an oven, and since we were only there for a couple of months I didn't want to buy lots of ingredients that I wouldn't end up using.
-So I created this very simple recipe that you don't need to bake, and you don't need a blender or food processor for (because I didn't have that either).
+We didn't have an oven, and I didn't want to buy many ingredients I wouldn't use.
+So this is a no-bake, 3-ingredient energy ball snack I came up with, that I still love to make!

 Jump to: